thomasweng15/jekyll-now/_posts/2017-1-23-on_password_managers.md

 title: You Should Use a Password Manager
 ---

+It's easy to get lazy and use the same password for multiple account logins.
+But doing so leaves you _much_ less secure than having different passwords.

-Using a password manager saved me a lot of time in 2016.
-Before I started using one, I had to remember an ever-expanding number of different passwords for different accounts.
-I ended up spending a lot of time remembering my passwords, typing them incorrectly, or resetting them.<span class="ftnt">[1]</span>
+Still, it's near impossible nowadays to remember an ever-expanding number of passwords for different accounts.
+Last year, I found that I was spending a silly amount of time coming up with passwords, remembering them, typing them in incorrectly, and resetting them.

+I consequently started hunting for a solution, and ended up trying out a password manager.
+It solved my password issues so well, I haven't looked back!

 There isn't much to a password manager, and using one has made logging into accounts so much easier and safer.
 Here's the gist of it in ~1 minute.